The fastest way to receive help is often through your local network, this could be your family, friends or neighbours.

 When sending us an email, please add 'Difficulties' and your Council Tax reference number (if known) in the subject line, and please explain your specific difficulties within the email.

-For general debt advice, online help is available from Citizens Advice or Money Advice Service.
+For general debt advice, online help is available from Money Advice Service.

 Other help available

 Citizens Advice Woking is the local independent advice and information service for residents of Woking providing free, independent and impartial advice on any problem but particularly about welfare benefits, universal credit, housing, debt, employment, immigration, family and relationship issues.

 Contact an adviser any time between 10am to 4pm on Monday to Fridays.